 How can I enable a currency?

 Yes.
 Wise has so many security features in place.
 You can add 2-factor authentication or fingerprint check on mobile.
 If you ever lose your debit card you can immediately block it via the Wise app.
-Wise Borderless also supports 3D security, which means that when you purchase something online you’ll need to verify via the app that it’s you who’s doing the shopping.
+Wise Multi-Currency also supports 3D security, which means that when you purchase something online you’ll need to verify via the app that it’s you who’s doing the shopping.

 I’ve been using the card for a while now, in lots of countries around the world, and never experienced a security issue.
 It is super safe.